microsoft/mu_tiano_platforms/Platforms/Docs/Common/building.md

     ```

     - `TOOL_CHAIN_TAG` being the toolchain you want to build with, currently `VS2019`, `VS2022`, and `GCC5` are
       supported values.
 Q35 can be built with `GCC5`, `VS2019`, and `VS2022` toolchains.
-SBSA can be built with
+ArmVirt can be built with
       `GCC5`.
     - NOTE: Building with GCC5 targeting AARCH64 requires the setup to export `GCC5_AARCH64_PREFIX`.
       `GCC5_AARCH64_PREFIX` should contain the path and the prefix to the gcc/objcopy tools, and needs to
       match the tool chain that is being used by the platform.
 The below example is for the gcc-aarch64-linux-gnu
       tool chain, but other tool chains can be used.
       As an example, `export GCC5_AARCH64_PREFIX=/usr/bin/aarch64-linux-gnu-`
+    - NOTE: Since mu release 202511, the toolchain `GCC` is also supported for building both Q35 and ArmVirt.
+      Accordingly, `GCC5_AARCH64_PREFIX` should be replaced with `GCC_AARCH64_PREFIX` when building for ArmVirt.

 5. Initialize & Update Dependencies - only as needed when ext_deps change